Last Updated on September 9, 2022 by

 Does wearing a sports bra at night cause breast cancer?

 There have been several cleverly worded campaigns conducted by bra manufacturers who would like women to believe there is no scientific evidence suggesting their products cause or contribute to breast cancer.
-However, it has not gone entirely unnoticed by scientific professionals that when women choose to wear a bra twenty-four hours a day and when sleeping, isn’t the best route for their health and wellness.
+However, it has not gone entirely unnoticed by scientific professionals that women choosing to wear a bra twenty-four hours a day and when sleeping, isn’t the best route for their health and wellness.

 At least not according to past studies conducted through Duke University, which made the link between wearing bras and causing breast cancer more apparent and found other factors that contributed to the disease’s development.